MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/solutions/CustomerInsightsJourneys/FormSubmitted.md

 ---
 title: FormSubmitted in CustomerInsightsJourneys - Common Data Model | Microsoft Docs
-description: undefined
+description: Generated when a marketing or event registration form is submitted.
 author: cdm-publisher
 ms.service: common-data-model
 ms.reviewer: leeclontz
 ms.topic: reference
-ms.date: 1/27/2025
+ms.date: 3/12/2025
 ms.author: lsuresh
 ---

 # FormSubmitted in CustomerInsightsJourneys

+Generated when a marketing or event registration form is submitted\.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/CustomerInsightsJourneys/FormSubmitted.cdm.json" target="_blank">GitHub</a>.